-A project timeline allows you to bulk schedule tasks so that you can see what needs to be done when and keep an eye on the overall timeline of a project.
+A project timeline allows you to bulk schedule tasks so that you can see what needs to be done and when, and keep an eye on the overall timeline of a project.
 Without one, it’s easy for a project to derail and descend into absolute chaos — which, let’s face it, isn’t a good look.

-What is a Project Timeline?
+What is a project timeline?

-At its core, a project timeline is an overview of a project’s deliverables laid out in chronological order.
+A project timeline is an overview of a project’s deliverables laid out in chronological order.
 It maps out what needs to be completed before a new task can commence and keeps everything ticking along nicely.

 Usually, it comes in a visual format, which means stakeholders and team members can get a quick overview at a glance.
 This allows them to picture the roadmap of a project, including the key milestones, manage individual tasks that need to be completed, dependencies, and those all-important delivery dates.

-The benefits of a Project Timeline
+The benefits of a project timeline